Insaaf (2025 film): Production

 Following the making of Indian film Manush (2023), with Jeet, director Sanjoy Somadder announced his Bangladeshi film.
 The film reportedly features Sariful Razz in the lead role, with Tasnia Farin cast opposite him, marking her major commercial debut.
 Channel i also confirmed that Mosharraf Karim will portray a negative character in the film.
 In an interview with bdnews24.com, Somadder confirmed that the film's title would be finalized as either Inquilab or Insaaf.
 The story and screenplay of the film are being written by Nazim Ud Doula, with production by Titas Kathachitra.
 The film is produced by Titas Kathachitra, marking the company's return to film production after a long hiatus.
 Prior to Insaaf, the company had produced 31 films.
 The film is co-produced by TOT Films.

 Principal photography for the film began in February 2025.

 Music

 The song titled "Prem Pukure Boroshi," was composed and arranged by Shouquat Ali Imon, with lyrics written by Sudip Kumar and voice given by singer Mila Islam.

 Marketing

 The first-look poster of the film was unveiled on 25 April 2025, featuring leading man Sariful Razz holding a bloodied axe with a faint, menacing smile on his lips.
 Second poster was unveiled on 4 May, featuring Mosharraf Karim in never seen before avatar.

 Release

-The film is scheduled to release on Eid al-Adha 2025.
+Insaaf was released in theatres during Eid-ul-Azha 2025 as part of a lineup of major Dhallywood films for the festive box office season.

 Sequel

-The sequel of the film will come out next year titled as Insaaf 2, which the shooting of the film to start in November in 2025.
+The sequel, titled Insaaf 2, began shooting in November 2025 and is expected to release in 2026.